Managing Change Control#

 A few times per year, administrators test and update the set of packages.
 They might also approve new packages.

-RStudio Package Manager enables this strategy through curated CRAN sources.
+RStudio Package Manager enables this strategy through the Curated CRAN Sources section.
 RStudio Package Manager also enhances this strategy by adding the option for a step between 1 and 2.
 When an administrator creates a curated CRAN source and defines a set of packages (step 1), RStudio Package Manager also records the state of all of CRAN at that moment.
 This enables an administrator to later add packages to the approved subset without worrying about updating the entire set.

 Curated CRAN sources can be used with any of these strategies if organizations want to apply additional governance policies such as limiting packages to those with approved licenses.